Prosthodontics

 What to Expect from the Implant Surgery Process

-Here’s the deal: implant surgery isn’t a lunch break kind of procedure.
+Implant surgery isn’t a lunch break kind of procedure.
 It’s done in stages, but each step is vital.
 First comes the consultation, where a general dentist, periodontist, or implant specialist will check if you're a good candidate.
 This includes X-rays, 3D scans, and a full review of your medical history.

-Then comes the surgical part—placing the titanium post into your jawbone.
+Then comes the surgical part, placing the titanium post into your jawbone.
 After that, you’ll need to heal.
 Osseointegration doesn’t happen overnight.
 It can take several months for the implant to fully anchor into the bone.

 Once the bone is ready, your dentist will place the abutment and crown.
 Together, they complete the look and function of your new teeth.
 The result?
 A tooth replacement that feels like part of you.